 Are There Side Effects?

 Who Shouldn't Get the Birth Control Patch?

-- women with migraines should consult their doctor.
+- Women with migraines should check with their doctor.